-- Verify information agency provides – for example, you can check their LinkedIn profile to see who is working for them and for how long.
+- Verify the information the agency provides – for example, you can check their LinkedIn profile to see who is working for them and for how long.
 Bear in mind that some people add work positions to their profile even if they did just a small project for them a long time ago.

 - Check average rates – sure, the pricing shouldn’t be the deciding factor while choosing an agency, but it would be great to know what you can expect.
 It will also help you with not overpaying for a project.